 Brag about lying to your boss on Twitter.

-Tell the Twitterverse that you slept with your boss.
+Tell the Twitterverse that you want to bang your boss.

 Tell everyone on Twitter how you lied to get out of working.